ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-ability.md

 ## Creating The Ability File

 Now that the ability is defined, it is time to start coding it.
-The first step would be to create a file named in `typescript_skywrath_mage_arcane_bolt` inside of source folder `src/vscripts/abilities`.
-The source is where we'll create the file, but when we compile it, it will be produce a lua file in `/game/vscripts/abilities`, as the game expects.
+The first step would be to create a file named `typescript_skywrath_mage_arcane_bolt.ts` inside of source folder `src/vscripts/abilities`.
+The source is where we'll create the file, but when we compile it, it will produce a lua file in `/game/vscripts/abilities`, as the game expects.
 Remember that even though we create the ability in Typescript, the engine works with lua files, which is what we need to produce.

-We'll add the `.ts` extension, so the file that we'll be editing is `typescript_skywrath_mage_arcane_bolt.ts`.

 :::info
 While the [Watcher is active](typescript-introduction#activating-the-watcher), each time you save your file, a `.lua` file of the same name will be created in the respective output folder.
 This lua file will be used by the game, and will immediately update to correspond for any changes you do in your Typescript file.